Italian New Zealanders

-Italian New Zealanders are New Zealanders of Italian descent or Italian-born people who reside in New Zealand.
-The 2013 Census counted 3,795 New Zealanders of Italian descent.
+Italian New Zealanders (italo-neozelandesi) are New Zealand-born citizens who are fully or partially of Italian descent, whose ancestors were Italians who emigrated to New Zealand during the Italian diaspora, or Italian-born people in New Zealand.

 Demographics

-Italians live in all regions of New Zealand, with the two most common regions being the Auckland Region and the Wellington Region.
+Italians live in all regions of New Zealand, with the two most common regions being the Auckland region and the Wellington region.
 80.7 percent of Italian New Zealanders live in the main urban areas, populations of 30,000 or more.
 Most Italians live in the North Island (83.5 percent) and the rest in the South Island (16.4 percent).
 The population increased by 21.8 percent between 2006 and 2013.
 The 2006 Census had counted 3,114 New Zealanders of Italian descent.

 As of the 2013 Census, 1,464 speak Italian at home.
 English is the most widely spoken language by Italian New Zealanders, with 95.9% being able to speak the language.

 As of 2016, there were 3,217 registered Italian citizens (including those with dual citizenship) living in New Zealand according to the Italian constitutional referendum, 2016.

+As of 2018, there were 5,352 New Zealander of Italian descent, while there were 2,947 Italian citizens.